 We are continuing this morning in our summer sermon series The Power of One Life, looking at the lives of minor Biblical characters whose lives can be preached through in one Sunday.
-This morning we will be looking at a man named Asaph, who appears in 45 verses in the Bible.
+This morning we will be looking at a man named Asaph.
 The Bible text doesn't tell us much about him, other than that he was a recorder, which was sort of an archivist in the temple, and more importantly that he was a percussionist and writer of Psalms.